GTkernel/nibble-lsm/README.md

 }
 ```

-##### Shoveller currently does not support the following:
+##### Nibble currently does not support the following:
 - Networked environments.
 - Persistent data (e.g., NVM, or disk).
 Topic of future work.

-##### Shoveller requires systems with a minimum of 32 GiB of memory, reserved as 2MiB mappings with Linux, which it reserves on startup:
+##### Nibble requires systems with a minimum of 32 GiB of memory, reserved as 2MiB mappings with Linux, which it reserves on startup:
 ```
 echo 16384 > /sys/kernel/mm/hugepages/hugepages-2048kB/nr_hugepages
 ```